11886knights/11886knights.github.io/page_gift_card_program.md

 **Supporting our Parish, our Community and other charitable activities**

 Its simple, buy a gift card and use as cash for those every day things: gas, groceries, clothing, dining, coffee, and more.
 You'll be spending the same money you would spend anyways while supporting a great cause.
-Between 2010-2020, profits from selling Gift cards provided $10.1K to Holy Name of Jesus, $10.1K for Knights of Columbus (K of C) charities and events, and $3.2K for Holy Family Chapel = Total $23.4K.
-What a difference!
+Between 2010-2022, profits from selling Gift cards provided $12.5K to Holy Name of Jesus, $16.3K for Knights of Columbus (K of C) charities and events, and $3.8K for Holy Family Chapel = Total $32.6K.
+What a difference to our community!

 Two ways to get your gift cards: